The Beauty of Balance

 In software development, as with many other parts of life, finding balance is an important step towards fulfilment.

-In the pages that follow, we’ll explore the need to balance the often competing intentions of usability, viability and feasibility when designing products and services.
+In this article, we explore the need to balance the often competing intentions of usability, viability and feasibility when designing products and services.
 We’ll also shine a light on the inevitable trade-offs between capability and sustainability when making technology choices.

 At Smudge, we sit at the intersection of design, business consultancy and software engineering, so we’re often thinking about the relationship between these areas and the need to strike a balance between them.